janwillemnijenhuis/Swopit/README.md

 3. Perform postestimation commands according to help file.

 ## Folder structure
-The folder structure is shown in the figure below.
+The folder structure is shown in the figure below.<br />
 `Community Contributed Software.zip`
 ```bash
 Swopit